wonderpush/wonderpush-flutter-sdk/example/README.md

-# wonderpush_example
+# wonderpushflutter_example

-Demonstrates how to use the wonderpush plugin.
+Demonstrates how to use the wonderpushflutter plugin.

 ## Getting Started